-Process for the production of energy-rich biomolecules using light energy.
+Process of producing energy-rich biomolecules with the help of light energy.
 Responsible for this are the chloroplasts (organ cells) in which the chlorophyll (leaf green) is found.
-Dyes such as chlorophyll, carotenoids and flavonoids in leaves or other green parts of plants use solar radiation as an energy source to produce carbohydrate compounds.
-This process converts carbon dioxide from the air and water into the carbohydrates glucose and fructose, while elemental oxygen is released.
-The uptake of solar energy by plants results in the binding of around 150 billion tonnes of carbon dioxide and the release of 400 billion tonnes of oxygen every year on Earth.
+Through pigments such as chlorophyll, carotenoids and flavonoids in leaves or other green parts of plants, solar radiation is used as an energy source to produce carbohydrate compounds.
+In the process, carbon dioxide from the air and water are converted to the carbohydrates glucose and fructose, while elemental oxygen is released.
+Through the absorption of solar energy by plants, around 150 billion tonnes of carbon dioxide are bound and 400 billion tonnes of oxygen are released on Earth every year.